MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-whats-new.md

 ---
 title: "What's new in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn about what's new in Omnichannel for Customer Service."
+description: "This topic provides information about the new updates and features in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi